Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/bursty.md

 # [A bursty model with delay](@id bursty_model)

 ## Model
-We study the following model which does not have an explicit gene state description and that the product (RNA or protein denoted as P) is actively transcribed in bursts whose size are distributed according to a geometric distribution.
+We study the following gene expression model which does not have an explicit gene state description and that the product (RNA or protein denoted as P) is actively transcribed in bursts whose size are distributed according to a geometric distribution.
 This means the propensity functions is given by $f(n) = ab^n/(1+b)^{n+1}$ for any positive integer $n$.
 The bursty model writes:
 ```math
 \frac{ab^n}{(1+b)^{n+1}}: \emptyset \rightarrow nP \text{ triggers }nP\Rightarrow\emptyset \text{ after $\tau$ time}